Quiver Quantitative

 We may experience delays or interruption in the shipments of our specimens due to factors outside of our control, and such disruption could lead to lost revenue and customer satisfaction issues.

 We distribute biological specimens to customers around the world.
 These specimens need to be delivered over a range of temperatures from ambient to cryogenic and delivery timeframes that can be as quick as hours.
 We rely on third-party shipping materials (such as thermal containers) as well as shipping services (such as FedEx) to transport specimens to our customers.
 Shipping materials may be defective and third-party shipping services, including international shipping services, could become disrupted by adverse weather conditions, natural disasters, military conflicts, flight cancellations, ground logistics issues, customs delays, and other service interruptions.
-Shipping materials may be defective and third-party shipping services, including international shipping services, could become disrupted by adverse weather 30 Table of Contentsconditions, natural disasters, military conflicts, flight cancellations, ground logistics issues, customs delays, and other service interruptions.
 Any defect in our shipping materials or delays in shipping service times could cause damage to these specimens and render them unusable by our customers.
 If we are unable to deliver our specimens in a timely matter and without damage, our revenue could be negatively impacted and our reputation with our customers could suffer, resulting in material harm to our business.

 The Company’s business was negatively impacted during the first half of 2022 by the ongoing war between Russia and Ukraine.
 At the start of the war, the Company had approximately $1 million of purchase orders that were slated to be fulfilled by the Company’s supply network in Ukraine and Russia.
 This supply network shut down quickly at the start of the war.
 Ukrainian suppliers were disabled due to war conditions and evacuations and some of the Company’s Russian suppliers were disabled by sanctions.
 While the Company mobilized to shift these purchase orders to other suppliers in the network, the process of getting specimen collections from other supply sites took time, which caused a delay in the fulfillment of such purchase orders.